Silvia-s-Brainery/BraineryWizDocumentation/source/Python_Version/plotmodel/legends.rst

 plot_legends Option
 ====================================================
 A boolean that determines to show legends of various element on the up right corner of the plot.
-Users are able to turn of some elements by clicking on their corresponding legend.
+Users are able to turn off some elements by clicking on their corresponding legend.
 It helps some times in crowded models to investigate some other elements in details.
 (Default=False)

 Example
 --------